Athletics at the 2020 Summer Olympics – Women's 100 metres: Summary

 Early in May, two time Olympic Champion Shelly-Ann Fraser-Pryce made a categorical statement that her career is not over.
 Thirteen years after her first gold medal, she ran not only her personal best, but the number 2 mark of all time 10.63.
 She took the Jamaican Olympic Trials, while the defending Olympic Champion Elaine Thompson-Herah didn't show the same kind of form, finishing as the last qualifier in third place.
 At the U.S. Trials, Sha'Carri Richardson ran 10.86 potentially setting up a close race in Tokyo until Richardson was taken out of the competition after a drug test came up positive for cannabis.

 The heats revealed Marie-Josée Ta Lou was ready to be in the mix, setting the African record at 10.78 to lead the round.
 Fraser-Pryce led the semi-final round at 10.73 over Thompson-Herah.
 Ta-Lou and Jamaican Trials runner-up Shericka Jackson were all under 10.80.
 Daryll Neita was the final qualifier at 10.992, while Michelle-Lee Ahye missed the final with 10.993.

 Fraser-Pryce is known for her fast starts.
 In the final she was out well, but Thompson-Herah was out quickly with her.
 By 30 metres, Thompson-Herah took the lead, with Jackson and Ta Lou battling for bronze.
 From there Thompson-Herah separated from Fraser-Pryce.
 Jackson separated from Ta Lou and gained on Fraser-Pryce.
 Three metres out from the finish, Thompson-Herah held up her left arm celebrating a clear victory.
 Fraser-Pryce had too much of a lead for Jackson to reach her but she completed the sweep for Jamaica, the trio .15 ahead of the next competitor Ta Lou.
 Thompson-Herah's 10.61 was not just a clear victory, it was a .09 improvement on her personal best.
 It beat Florence Griffith Joyner's 1988 Olympic Record and tied Griffith Joyner's second fastest race ever while displacing Fraser-Pryce from the number 2 position on the all-time list.

 Thompson-Herah joined Wyomia Tyus, Gail Devers and Fraser-Pryce as the only women to defend their 100 metres title.
 By winning the silver medal, Fraser-Pryce became the first person, man or woman, to win 4 Olympic medals in the blue-ribbon event of the 100m.

 Background

-This was the 22nd time the event was held, since the event started in 1928.
+This was the 22nd time the event was held, since women's athletics were introduced in 1928.